Boika-11-11/mylocker-app/README.md

 The application has been tested against the live deployment using a documented test suite covering authentication, access control, session management and password recovery.
 Test cases and defects are tracked in Jira.

-Defects found and resolved during testing include an invite-email delivery failure caused by an unverified sending domain.
-One defect remains open, covering inconsistent account lockout behaviour.
+One defect was found and fixed: invite emails were failing silently because the application was sending from a shared test address rather than a verified domain.

+Two further defects were retested and reclassified after the evidence contradicted the original diagnosis.
+One could not be reproduced.
+The other, still open, concerns how the account lockout is surfaced to the user rather than whether it works.

 ## Known limitations

 - Uploaded files are stored on the application's own volume rather than object storage
 - No audit log of administrative actions
 - Session state and rate-limit counters are held in memory, so they reset on restart and would need a shared store across multiple instances
-- Account lockout after repeated failed sign-ins does not trigger consistently across all account roles; identified during testing and tracked as an open defect
+- The account lockout is enforced correctly, but a locked-out user sees a generic error rather than being told the account is locked.
+Kept deliberately for now — a lockout-specific message would confirm to an attacker that the account exists.
+Tracked as an open defect pending that trade-off decision
 - No malware scanning on uploaded files beyond file-type restriction

 ## Author